-3.1.
+4.1.
 Reporting

-This Report has been prepared in accordance with the GRI Standards: Core option8.
+This Report has been prepared in accordance with the GRI Standards: Core option.
 We applied GRI's reporting principles of content and quality when drafting this Report.
 GRI standards ensure the quality of the Report and facilitate the standardisation of information that is important for the comparability of ESG performance.
-Additionally, ENERGO-PRO Group is a signatory of UN Global Compact and aligns with the UN 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals, as further highlighted within this chapter.
+Additionally, EP is a signatory of UN Global Compact and aligns with the UN 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals, as further highlighted within this chapter.

-This Report covers the period from 1 January 2021 to 31 December, 2021, except where otherwise noted.
+This Report covers the period from January 1st, 2021 to December 31st, 2021, except where otherwise noted.
 For the purposes of highlighting trends and drawing conclusions, comparative data for the last two calendar years have also been provided within this Report (2019 to 2021).
+The report was prepared by an internal team of experts led by our ESG officer.
 More information about our approach to data collection can be found in the Annex of this Report.
 The Report has not been subject to external assurance.